 - You can re-invite the person you disconnected from, in which case the connection will be fully restored as if you never removed them.

 The ability to remove connections and disconnect should give you the confidence that should, for whatever reason, you want to disconnect with one of your connections, the option is there.And it is easy to do as well.

-For more tips about using LinkedIn, make sure you check out my books Windmill Networking: Understanding, Leveraging & Maximizing LinkedIn, Maximizing LinkedIn for Sales and Social Media Marketing, and 30 Minutes to Maximizing LinkedIn.
+For more tips about using LinkedIn, make sure you check out my books Windmill Networking: Understanding, Leveraging & Maximizing LinkedIn and Maximizing LinkedIn for Sales and Social Media Marketing.

-If you’re looking to disconnect from the wrong types but still build your LinkedIn connections, here’s an interesting infographic with tips on how to connect with the right people on LinkedIn:
+If you’re looking to disconnect from the wrong types, perhaps a LinkedIn LION that started to send you spam, but still build your LinkedIn connections, here’s an interesting infographic with tips on how to connect with the right people on LinkedIn: